 3. Cost: depending on the ad size, the cost of non-traditional ads can be more or less.
 If the ad takes up the full screen, it will more than likely cost more whereas if it is a small square in the corner of the website, it will probably cost less.

-While less common ad sizes will have fewer inventories available, they come at a lower bid, which means saved money for you!
-When thinking about your campaign, it’s smart to have a mix of both common and uncommon ad sizes in order to maximize viewability and minimize cost.
-Don’t hesitate to reach out to the Client Success team if you’re thinking about adding more creative, as well as using Choozle’s ad builder tool to design your ad!
+Overall, while less common ad sizes will have fewer inventories available, they come at a lower bid, which means saved money for you!
+It’s smart to have a mix of both common and uncommon ad sizes in order to maximize viewability and minimize cost.